jsoishi/hartmann_flow/README.md

  * Rm is the magnetic Reynolds number
  * Pi is the background pressure gradient in x that drives the channel flow.

 The problem is periodic in x and wall-bounded in y, with nx = ny = 64.
+It starts with the background pressure gradient Pi=0, and all fields equal to zero.
+The background pressure gradient then ramps up to Pi with a time constant of tau = 1.
+By default, the script runs to time = 10.

 ## How to run
 0. `cd` to `hartmann_flow/python/` and make the `scratch` directory,